Deployment

 404 handling

-The build produces a dist/404.html file.
-Most static hosting providers serve this automatically for unmatched routes.
-If yours doesn't, configure it in your provider's settings.
+The build produces dist/404.html.
+Most static hosts serve it automatically for unmatched routes.
+If yours doesn't, configure it in the provider's settings.